magento/knowledge-base/src/announcements/adobe-commerce-announcements/blackfire-access-removal-for-magento-commerce-cloud.md

 If when running a deployment you get Blackfire related errors do the following:

 1. Remove Blackfire from your configuration.
 Edit the `.magento.app.yaml` file and remove Blackfire from the runtime section:
+    ```YAML
+    ...
-`... `# Enable extensions required by Magento 2
+    # Enable extensions required by Magento 2
     runtime:
       extensions:
       - redis
       - xsl
       - json
       -**blackfire**
-   - imap...` `
+       - imap
+    ...
+    ```
 1. Complete this on the Local development environment and push up to the cloud.

 Only [submit a support ticket](https://support.magento.com/hc/en-us/articles/360019088251) if you see the following error after you run a deployment: